 - Amazon Web services: This IaaS of Amazon in the space of cloud computing is about the whole transformation and migration of data storage and warehousing onto the cloud has given data warehousing an entirely new definition.

 - Cloudera: This has been among the best companies in the space of EDW and big data technology as it provides an EDH (Enterprise data hub) for a large variety of data stores that focuses on batch processing.
 Their EDW is based on CDH.

 - MarkLogic: This company provides a NoSQL database platform.
 This gave a new dimension as companies started to believe in the power of NoSQL after this company introduced it.

 What can you do with a Data Warehouse?

 - Decision making

-The raw data is firstly formatted, also called cleansing and normalizing whereby it is processed and transformed according to the business requirement and removing the inconsistencies from the raw data.
-It is then stored in the data warehouse itself.
-An access layer allows the applications and tools to retrieve e data in a format suitable to their needs.
-There is another aspect to the architecture which covers the part related to metadata which is mainly used by scientists and engineers to collect information about the sources, naming conventions, refresh schedules, etc.
+The raw data is firstly formatted, also called cleansing and normalizing, whereby it is processed and transformed according to the business requirement and removes the inconsistencies from the raw data.
+It is then stored in the EDW itself.
+Finally, an access layer allows the applications and tools to retrieve e data in a format suitable to their needs.
+There is another aspect of the architecture which covers the part related to metadata which scientists and engineers mainly use to collect information about the sources, naming conventions, refresh schedules, etc.